Oral mucous cyst

 To remove a mucocele, the provider may perform any of the following:

-A ranula is usually removed using laser or surgery.
-The best outcome is removing both the cyst and the gland that caused the cyst.
+A ranula is usually removed using a laser or surgery.
+Typically, the best approach is to remove both the cyst and the gland that caused the cyst.

 To prevent infection and damage to the tissue, do not try to open the sac yourself.
 Treatment should only be done by your provider.
 Oral surgeons and some dentists can remove the sac.